scope-lab-vu/ns_gym/docs/source/index.rst

 NS-Gym (Non-Stationary Gym) is a flexible framework providing a standardized abstraction for both modeling non-stationary Markov Decision processes (NS-MDPs) and the key problem types that a decision-making entity may encounter in such environments.
 NS-Gym is built on top of the popular `Gymnasium <https://gymnasium.farama.org/>`_ library and provides a set of wrappers to for several existing environments, making it easy to incorporate non-stationary dynamics and manage the nature of agent-environment interaction specific to NS-MDPs.
 A key feature of NS-Gym is emulating the key problem types of decision-making in a non-stationary settings; these problem types concern not only the ability to adapt to changes in the environment but also the ability to detect and characterize these changes.
 To get started with NS-Gym, check out our :doc:`installation` instructions and :doc:`quickstart_guide`.
 For a deep dive into the core concepts behind NS-Gym, visit our :doc:`core_concepts` page or take a look at our paper on `ArXiv <https://arxiv.org/abs/2501.09646>`_ published at NeurIPS 2025 Dataset and Benchmarks track.

-NeurIPS 2025 Dataset and Benchmarks Paper
+Paper
 -------------------------------------------

+Please take a look at our pre-print paper on ArXiv.
+An updated version of the paper accepted to the NeurIPS 2025 Dataset and Benchmarks will be available soon!

 `NS-Gym: Open-Source Simulation Environments and Benchmarks for Non-Stationary Markov Decision Processes <https://arxiv.org/abs/2501.09646>`_.

 .. code-block::